Cavendish House: Post Debenhams history

 In July 1928, the company was taken over by Standard Industrial Trust, Broad Street Place, London, which also owned Morgan Squire Ltd, department store, Leicester, England.
-In 1931, the Cheltenham premises were entirely refurbished, creating a large store of over 163,000 square feet, with a 287-foot frontage on the Promenade.
+In 1931, the Cheltenham premises were entirely refurbished, creating a large store of over 163,000 square feet, with the current 287-foot frontage on the Promenade.
 (Obvious typo for 1837, see above, In 1951, Cavendish House bought Cheltenham drapers Ayris Ltd, also based on the Promenade.
 In 1957, the company opened a branch store in Oxford Street, London, but it proved impossible to manage effectively from a distance and the venture was closed within three months.
 In 1961, a controlling interest in both Cavendish House Co Ltd and Morgan Squire Ltd was acquired by Swears & Wells Ltd (1926), a London-based company specialising in the development and sale of retail space.
 The following year, the Cavendish House Co Ltd shares again changed hands passing to JJ Allen Ltd, department store group based in Bournemouth, England.
 In 1970, J J Allen Ltd was acquired by House of Fraser plc.
 At some time, Cavendish House had opened a store in Bath, which in 1975 was transferred to another House of Fraser group business Jolly & Son.

+In June 2024, Cavendish House partially reopened.
+The -1 floor, Ground Floor and 1st Floor reopened, to pop-up market stalls.

+Closure

+In January 2024 the closure of the store was announced.
+The store closed on 11 April 2024.